liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 Note: compare with [structural schemas](#specifying-a-structural-schema) for further restriction required for certain CustomResourceDefinition features.

-{{< note >}}
-OpenAPI v3 validation is available as beta.
-The `CustomResourceValidation` feature must be enabled, which is the case automatically for many clusters for beta features.
-Please refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
-{{< /note >}}

 The schema is defined in the CustomResourceDefinition.
 In the following example, the CustomResourceDefinition applies the following validations on the custom object: